bajamircea/bajamircea.github.io/_posts/2021-04-04-im-postulates.markdown

 - $$\to$$ which is part of the formal system, is a symbol like $$\&$$ and
-  $$\lor$$ for which eventually one can write a truth table, with the catch that `false` values for the left side result in `true` for the implication formula
+  $$\lor$$ for which eventually one can write a truth table, with the catch that `false` values for the left side result in `true` for the implication formula.
-- $$\vdash$$ is used in the meta discussion, means that there is a deduction from the formulas on the left to the formulas on the right, with the very different catch that when talking about a deduction one has to specify the formal system (and therefore the allowable deduction rules)
+- $$\vdash$$ is used in the meta discussion, means that there is a deduction from the formulas on the left to the formulas on the right, with the catch that when talking about a deduction one has to specify the formal system (and therefore the allowable deduction rules).
+This is sometimes done by using as a subscript for $$\vdash$$ the name of the specific formal system that a deduction refers to (e.g. for a formal system named $$K$$ use $$\vdash_K$$.

 The role of 1a, 1b and 2 is to prove the deduction theorem for the propositional calculus formal system.